trunk-rs/trunk/examples/wasm_threads/README.md

-# Web Workers with shared memory, using only a single wasm_binary
+# Web Workers with shared memory, using only a single WASM binary

 This is a port of the [wasm_threads `simple.rs` example](https://github.com/chemicstry/wasm_thread/tree/main?tab=readme-ov-file#simple).